 Jules Undersea Lodge

 Fans of classic literature will recognize the literary themes at the Jules Undersea Lodge.
 The unique lodgings honor author Jules Verne’s masterpiece book, “Twenty Thousand Leagues Under the Sea.”
-One of the most interesting things to see in Key Largo, the underwater hotel is full of retro 80s and 90s cool.
+One of the most exciting things to see in Key Largo, the underwater hotel is full of retro 80s and 90s cool.

-Room service at Jules Undersea Lodge is a unique experience to say the least.
+Room service at Jules Undersea Lodge is a unique experience, to say the least.
 Watch as a chef scuba dives into your room to prepare dinner while you sip on a beverage.

 Florida Keys Brewing Company